Linuxfabrik/monitoring-plugins/check-plugins/podman-container/README.md

 * The container status is reported but only alerts when you pin an expected status with `--status` (for example `--status=running`)
 * The restart count is reported for every container, but only alerts when you set `--warning-restarts` or `--critical-restarts`
 * The uptime of running containers is reported, but only alerts when you set `--warning-uptime` or `--critical-uptime` (for example `--warning-uptime=5m:` to catch a container that keeps restarting)
 * Podman runs rootless by default, and every user keeps their containers in their own storage.
 Running the check as root (via `sudo`) sees root's own containers, not the rootless containers of other users.
 To check a rootless user's containers, pass `--user=<name>`: the check then runs podman as that user.
-Every line of output names the inspected user, so an empty result against root's storage is obvious
+Every line of output names the inspected user, so an empty result against root's storage is obvious The Podman Service Set in the Icinga Director creates its services without `--user`.
+Set it on the service of every host whose containers belong to a rootless user, otherwise a tagged host reports "No containers to check" while the containers are running.
 * On a host with many containers, or with rootless Podman under `--user`, the check can take a while, since every container is inspected, and may exceed the short check timeout monitoring systems use by default (often 10 seconds); give the check more time if it times out

 **Data Collection:**